Computing nonlinear Schr\"odinger equations with Hermite functions beyond harmonic traps: Stable simulation of the DNLSE

-\end{prop} \begin{proof} This follows analogously to the proof of Theorem~\ref{thm:fully_discrete_error_analysis_cubicNLSE}. \end{proof} This allows us to prove the following fully-discrete error bound on our novel R-transform-based integrator. \begin{theorem}[Fully discrete convergence for DNLSE] Let $k\geq 4$ be an integer.
+for a constant $C$ depending only on $T,k$ and $\sup_{t\in[0,T]}\bigl(\|u(t)\|_{\Sigma^{k+4}}+\|v(t)\|_{\Sigma^{k+4}}\bigr)$.
+The result then follows by a standard stability estimate analogous to Lemma~\ref{lem:stability_fully_discrete_NLSE} combined with Lemma~\ref{lem:approx_of_u_0_v_0}. } \end{proof} This allows us to prove the following fully-discrete error bound on our novel R-transform-based integrator. \begin{theorem}[Fully discrete convergence for DNLSE] Let $k\geq 4$ be an integer.
 We define the numerical reconstruction

 and the exact reconstruction